kristiduong/ev-charging-admin/README.md

 # EV Charging Station Admin

 A relational database system and full-stack admin dashboard for managing an Electric Vehicle (EV) charging station network.
+Designed as a coursework project and deployed end-to-end from schema to UI.

+> 🔗 **Live demo:** `https://<your-app>.vercel.app` &nbsp;·&nbsp; **Repo:** [GitHub](https://github.com/<your-username>/ev-charging-admin)

-The project designs a structured, scalable database that simulates a real-world EV charging platform — customers charge their vehicles and pay based on usage or membership plans, while operators monitor infrastructure, sessions, payments, and maintenance in one place.
+The platform simulates a real-world EV charging service: customers charge their vehicles and pay by usage or membership, while operators monitor stations, chargers, sessions, payments, and maintenance — all from a single dashboard backed by a normalized MySQL database.

+## Highlights

+- **Normalized MySQL schema in 3NF** with surrogate keys and non-identifying relationships — scalable, free of update anomalies.
+- **11 triggers** encode the business logic directly in the database, covering the full lifecycle of subscriptions, sessions, payments, and maintenance.
+- **16 analytical SQL queries** demonstrating techniques from simple lookups through multi-join aggregates with window functions and CTEs.
+- **Seeded with 2,800+ rows** of realistic dummy data across 9 entities.
+- **Full-stack deployment** on Vercel — React/Vite frontend + Express API (as a serverless function) + managed cloud MySQL.

 ## Project goals

-- **Design a practical relational schema** for a real-world EV charging network.
+- Design a practical relational schema for a real-world EV charging network.
-- **Encode business rules directly in the database**, using a schema in Third Normal Form (3NF) with surrogate primary keys and non-identifying relationships to keep the model scalable and free of update anomalies.
+- Encode business rules directly in the database using 3NF, surrogate primary keys, and non-identifying relationships to keep the model scalable and free of update anomalies.
-- **Identify entities, keys, and relationships** with explicit cardinality and optionality.
+- Identify entities, keys, and relationships with explicit cardinality and optionality.
-- **Translate business rules into a Crow's Foot ERD** and implement the schema in MySQL.
+- Translate business rules into a Crow's Foot ERD and implement the schema in MySQL.
-- **Demonstrate SQL queries of varying complexity** to extract meaningful insights about stations, utilization, revenue, and maintenance.
+- Demonstrate SQL queries of varying complexity to extract meaningful operational insight about stations, utilization, revenue, and maintenance.

 ## Database design